Luther Marcellus Goddard: Career in Colorado

 Goddard moved to Leadville, Colorado in 1878.
 There, he became involved in the mining industry and also practiced law.
 In 1882 and 1888, he was elected and re-elected judge of the 5th Judicial District.

 An attempt was made to remove Goddard from his district court seat through disbarment.
 He was accused of agreeing to accept a campaign contribution in return for appointing the donor clerk of the court if he were elected.
 The court ruled in favor of Goddard.

 In 1892, the Populist and Democratic parties nominated him as their candidate for the Colorado Supreme Court Justice, and he was elected, serving until his term ended in 1901.
 While serving on the court this term, Goddard was one of the three justices that heard the Courvoisier v.
 Raymond case, a case that involved mistaken self-defense.
 During this period he moved to Denver.

 In 1905, the Supreme Court was reorganized, and Governor Peabody appointed Goddard to serve a second term on the court.
 Soon after he began serving his second Supreme Court term, a bomb was placed at his Denver residence, but it didn't go off.

 Death

 Goddard died May 20, 1917, in Denver, age 79.
-He's buried in Denver's Riverside Cemetery.